Hotshot trucking is a type of trucking that specializes in the delivery of time-sensitive, small to medium-sized loads.

 Hot Shot Trucking Requirements and Logistics

 Getting the truck and trailer you need is essential, but it’s only the beginning.
-Before you can start hotshot trucking, you must first complete certain papers.
+Before you can start hotshot carriers, you must first complete certain papers.
 You must register your truck as a commercial vehicle even if you are operating a “civilian” truck.
 If your car isn’t legally licensed, you might face a fine.

 As an owner-operator, you are in charge of your driving logs.
 Use them to record the timing, distance, and weight of your hauls while adhering to the hours of service (HOS) restrictions.
 Keep up to date on each state’s regulations and how to document hour hauls for interstate shipping if travelling across state lines.